What Works for Pain?

 Drugs for neuropathy work (for a very lucky few)

 Neuropathy is a malfunction of the nervous system itself: pain caused by dysfunction of the pain system.
 Many drugs that tinker with neurological function, often suppressing it in some way, are helpful for some of these patients.
 However, it generally takes rather a lot of experimentation to find the right drug — something that works well enough, with tolerable side effects.

 Arguably, we do not have effective enough drug therapy for neuropathy to put it on any list of “what works for pain,” and some of the drugs generally touted as efficacious for neuropathy probably don’t deserve their reputation.
 However, it’s equally clear that drug therapy does work well enough for some patients that the world would be a much more desperate place without it.
-It’s far from a silver bullet for neuropathy, but a lot of people have been saved by just the right drug.
+It’s far from a silver bullet for neuropathy, but many people have been saved by just the right drug.

-Neurostimulation with implants, especially spinal cord stimulation
+Neurostimulation with implants works, especially spinal cord stimulation (for those that qualify)

 There are many types of neurostimulation, but I’m referring mainly to spinal cord stimulation (SCS).
 Peripheral nerve stimulation is much too mediocre, and brain stimulation — while extremely promising — is not quite ready for prime time.